Medically Reviewed By

 Here are the steps of cytoreductive surgery with HIPEC:

-2. Cytoreduction — The surgeon removes as many visible tumors as possible in the abdominal cavity.
-The omentum is also removed during this step.
+- Cytoreduction — The surgeon removes as many visible tumors as possible in the abdominal cavity.
+Surgeons also remove the omentum, which is fatty tissue covering the surface of the organs in the abdomen.

-5. HIPEC preparation — The surgical team inserts catheters/ports into the patient’s abdomen.
-These catheters deliver and drain the chemotherapy solution.
+- HIPEC preparation — The surgical team inserts catheters/ports into the patient’s abdomen.
+These catheters deliver and drain the chemotherapy solution from the abdominal cavity.

-7. HIPEC — The surgical team heats chemotherapy to around 107 degrees and delivers it into the abdomen through one of the catheters.
-The chemotherapy is circulated through the abdominal cavity for 60-90 minutes.
-The team rocks the patient to wash the area.
+- HIPEC — The surgical team heats chemotherapy to around 107 degrees Fahrenheit and delivers it into the abdominal cavity through a catheter.
+The chemotherapy is circulated through the abdominal cavity for ~60-90 minutes.

-8. HIPEC drainage — The chemotherapy is drained from the body and then flushed out of the abdominal cavity with sterile saline.
+- HIPEC drainage — The chemotherapy is drained from the body and then the abdominal cavity is flushed with sterile saline.
 Doctors will then remove the catheters/ports and close any remaining open incisions.

 If the patient is scheduled to receive dwell chemotherapy as an adjuvant (post-surgical) treatment, doctors will leave the catheters in the abdomen at the end of the surgery.
-These catheters will provide direct access to the disease location and a path to administer chemotherapy into the abdominal cavity.
+These catheters will provide direct access into the abdominal cavity and offer a path to administer additional chemotherapy treatments to that area.

 Closed-Abdominal HIPEC Versus Open-Abdominal HIPEC